-Country with great biodiversity in flora and fauna.
-Costa Rica is bordered by the Pacific Ocean and the Caribbean Sea.
+A country with great biodiversity in flora and fauna, Costa Rica is bordered by the Pacific Ocean and the Caribbean Sea.
 Among its best known provinces are Limón, Puntarenas and its capital San.
-Its official language is Spanish.
-English is also spoken in various parts of the country, most commonly in tourist and coastal areas.
+The official language of Costa Rica is Spanish, but English is also spoken in various parts of the country, mainly in tourist and coastal areas.

-Costa Rica offers a wide variety of activities, tours to natural parks, ascents to volcanoes and more experiences surrounded by nature.
-Due to its very welcoming and friendly people, it is considered one of the happiest countries in Latin America.
+Costa Rica offers a wide variety of activities, such as tours to natural parks, ascents to volcanoes and other nature-related experiences.
+Thanks to the welcoming and friendly local people, it’s considered one of the happiest countries in Latin America.

-This is general information, you will have specific information of each project in its section, since according to the program, different concepts will be included or excluded and they will have arrival and cooperation timetables.
+This is general information, you will find specific information on each project in its section.
+Depending on each program, different information will be included and there will be different arrival and cooperation timetables.

 PROGRAMS IN COSTA RICA

-They need us more every day.
-Support to the staff of the center in the care of abandoned adults or without families, who need our attention and support.
+Help the staff of the center to take care of abandoned adults or elderly people without families, who need our attention and support.
 Give them love, affection and companionship.